sidram1705/Flipkart_Grid3.0/README.md

 # Flipkart_Grid3.0
 This repository contains my attempt for Flipkart Grid 3.0 robotics competition.
 The solution in the repo is for the 1st round and contains a solution based on opencv.

+The first round required the bot to travel through it's respective track, fully automated and supposed to start, turn and stop in the respective boxes(visible in the problem statement pdf).
+The idea in the following code was to create an ROI(Region of interest).
+Depending on what ROI the bot is in, an individual command is being returned.
+The bot is being detected in the ROI through the help of the tracker.py codes, which detect moving objects in the place it is being implemented.
+The problem that couldn't be fixed in the code was that the tracker was not functioning for different ROI's which belonged to the other robots.